Learn more about Boston New Technology

 Below is everything you need to know to successfully present at Boston New Technology!
 Please read all of this important information.
 Learn more about BNT here.

 Each presenter gets 5 minutes for their presentation/demo and 5 minutes to answer questions from attendees.
-Please take 2 to 3 minutes to tell your startup's story, including a quick overview of your product, market and business model (using slides, if desired), and then spend 2 to 3 minutes demonstrating your product live.
+Please take 2 to 3 minutes to tell your startup's story, including a quick overview of your product, market and business model (using slides, if desired), and then spend 2 to 3 minutes demonstrating your product live, if feasible.
+Short videos and screenshots are allowed.
 You’ll then have up to 5 minutes to answer questions from the audience, for a maximum total of 10 minutes.
 Keep an eye on the countdown timer on our iPad to know when you need to finish your demo (5 minutes) and also when you need to finish answering questions (4 to 5 additional minutes).

 Please practice ahead of time and time yourself.
 Our presenters who don’t do this tend to run out of time to give a proper demo.
 During the presentations, keep an eye on our countdown timer to know when you need to move to questions and when you need to finish.
 As you wrap up, feel free to briefly describe any needs or special offers your company has (hiring, events, sales, etc.).

 BNT startups are strongly encouraged to get free guidance and feedback on presenting with BNT's expert storyteller, Chuck Goldstone.

 Schedule & RSVP: